pts/oix-wcfd32/README.md

 and PMODE/W 1.33).
 It uses the OIX design invented by Watcom in 1994.
 The undocumented parts (most of it) have been reverse engineered.

-To see source code of simple programs written for OSI, look at *cf/example.c* and *example.nasm* in this Git repository.
+To see source code of simple programs written for OIX, look at *cf/example.c* and *example.nasm* in this Git repository.
 The compilation scripts (running on Linux i386) are also provided.